yuta519/bequest-interview-question-2/README.md

 # Tamper Proof Data

 At Bequest, we require that important user data is tamper proof.
-Otherwise, our system can incorrectly distribute assets if our internal database is breached.
+Otherwise, our system can incorrectly distribute assets if our internal server or database is breached.
-Only the user is able to update their own data.

-**1. How does the client insure that their data has not been tampered with?
-Assume that the database is compromised.**
+**1. How does the client ensure that their data has not been tampered with?**
 <br />
 **2. If the data has been tampered with, how can the client recover the lost data?**